ban-kai/FullStackDev-Interview/README.md

 It is technically possible to compile Java down to native code ahead-of-time and run the resulting binary.
 It is also possible to interpret the Java code directly.

+At run time, JVM interprets the byte code and executes them.
+However, a full interpreter based execution potentially hurts the performance of application since pretty much everything that a compiler could have done upfront at compile time will now be done repeatedly by the interpreter and this adds to the overall execution time of the program.

 To summarize, depending on the execution environment, bytecode can be:

 * compiled ahead of time and executed as native code (similar to most C++ compilers)